Section 29-25 Screening and landscaping requirements.

 Land Preservation Act.
 In addition to those requirements, approval of a landscape plan shall be

-required prior to the issuance of building permits, prior to the approval of development plans in
+required prior to the issuance of building permits and prior to the development of any parking

-Screening and landscaping requirements.
-In addition to the requirements and purpose of
+(e) Screening and landscaping requirements.
+In addition to the requirements

 the Land Preservation Act: